 Close to 14% of those arrested in 2015 under Section 377 of the Indian Penal Code for unnatural offenses were minors.
 The figures were revealed in the latest report brought out by [India’s] National Crime Records Bureau (NCRB).
 Police in different states and Union Territories arrested 1,491 people under Section 377, including 207 minors and 16 women, in 2015.

 Section 377 says, “Whoever voluntarily has carnal intercourse against the order of nature with any man, woman or animal, shall be punished with imprisonment for life, or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.”
-While the offense is punishable with life imprisonment, minors come under the special juvenile law which says that if convicted, they can be put in a shelter home for three years.
-The recent amendment to the Juvenile Justice Act, though, allows children aged between 16 and 18 years in conflict with law to be tried as adults in cases of heinous offenses.
+While the offense is punishable with life imprisonment, minors come under the special juvenile law, which says that if convicted, they can be put in a shelter home for three years.
+The recent amendment to the Juvenile Justice Act, though, allows children aged between 16 and 18 years in conflict with the law to be tried as adults in cases of heinous offenses.

 - Sequoia leads $6 million funding in web optimisation provider Zarget